-OK, me being me, and who I am, I installed the coating myself, but rest assured if your walls do not have a wall coating then you can be sure something is going on inside your walls that you won’t like, so we’ve put together some handy info for you.
+If your walls do not have some form of weatherproofing, then you can be sure something is going on inside your walls that you won’t like, so we’ve put together some handy info for you.

 We gathered this from a variety of sources.
 You may be surprised at the diversity of different rainfall levels in the UK, some places being far wetter than others.

 Different weather patterns in the UK and the effect on your home

 Different areas of the UK experience different and quite diverse climatic conditions, and your house has to withstand that, and more.

 If you live in London, for example, you could “only” (?) expect to see about 650 millimetres of rain per year.
 That in fact is LESS than other world cities such as New York, Rome and Sydney, Australia!

 This is quite true and can be verified by the Met Office.

 As a rule of thumb, the further WEST you go, and the HIGHER the ground level you are, you are going to get more rain than people in the east of the country.

 This is because of the Atlantic ocean, and the mountainous areas of south west England and Wales, that break the flow of cold damp air from the Atlantic ocean.